gdikov/vae-playground/README.md

 Currently, the repository contains the implementation of vanilla Gaussian VAE [2], AVB as well as siamese (also called _conjoint_) variants of the two.
-While the first two models are thoroughly described in the cited papers, I couldn't find any reference for the Siamese Autoencoders (SAE), though there surely is one.
+While the first two models are thoroughly described in the cited papers, I couldn't find any reference for the Siamese Autoencoders (SAE), though there surely is at least one.

 The motivation for SAE is that multiple datasets can share common structures or features and that these could be stored in a _shared_ latent space.
 Additionally each autoencoder in